hrishikeshjadhav36/FriendlyChat/README.md

 # FriendlyChat

-This repository contains code based on Chat project in the [Firebase in a Weekend: Android by Google].
+This repository contains code based on Chat project in Android and firebase.

 ## Overview